pudly/schmopera-hugo/content/articles/in-review-carmen-at-the-coc.md

 lastmod = "2016-05-05T18:08:00+01:00"
 people = ["Anita Rachvelishvili","Sasha Djihanian","Charlotte Burrage","Peter Barrett","Alain Coulombe","Iain MacNeil","Jean-Philippe Fortier-Lazure","Simone Osborne","Joel Ivany","Russell Thomas"]
 primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1545409169/media/webhook-uploads/1462465222662/2016-05-06---Rachvelishvili-as-Carmen-Thomas-as-Jose-Photo-by-Michael-Cooper.jpg.jpg"
-publishDate = "2016-05-05T18:08:00+01:00"
-short_description = "Ivany&#039;s setting of the story lends itself well to the given circumstances already laid out in the play and the score.
+primary_image_credit = "Russell Thomas as Don José, Anita Rachvelishvili as Carmen in the COC production of Carmen, 2016, photo: Michael Cooper." publishDate = "2016-05-05T18:08:00+01:00" short_description = "Ivany&#039;s setting of the story lends itself well to the given circumstances already laid out in the play and the score.
 I particularly liked several of the choices Ivany has made.
 I felt like he directed José to be less of a jilted lover, and more a young man who completely misreads the intentions of a worldly young woman.
 This man&#039;s inability to deal with the idea that Carmen&#039;s feelings have changed lead to disastrous consequences." slug = "in-review-carmen-at-the-coc"